mrsds/msf-ui/src/default-data/msf-data/help/about.md

 ### Acknowledgements
 This data portal was developed with support from NASA's [Advancing Collaborative Connections for Earth System Sciences (ACCESS)](https://earthdata.nasa.gov/community/community-data-system-programs/access-projects) program and [Carbon Monitoring System (CMS)](https://carbon.nasa.gov/) program.

+Database hosting supported by the University of Arizona.

 This software is open-sourced using the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).
 The code can be found at the [NASA MSF Github repository](https://github.com/nasa/msf).

 ### Site Feedback and Contact